Digital Nomad Life in Egmond aan Zee, The Netherlands

 What do people appreciate most about the culture in Egmond aan Zee?

 "Expats in Egmond aan Zee, often appreciate the friendly and welcoming nature of the local people.
 They enjoy the relaxed pace of life in this small coastal town, which is a stark contrast to the hustle and bustle of larger cities.
 The locals' respect for nature and the environment is also highly valued, as is evident in the well-maintained beaches and natural landscapes.
 Expats also appreciate the rich history and cultural heritage of Egmond aan Zee, with its historical buildings and traditions.
 The local cuisine, particularly the fresh seafood, is another aspect of the culture that expats enjoy.
-Lastly, the sense of community in Egmond aan Zee is strong, and expats often feel a sense of belonging and inclusivity," explained one expat living in Egmond aan Zee, The Netherlands.
+Lastly, the sense of community in Egmond aan Zee is strong, and expats often feel a sense of belonging and inclusivity," remarked one foreigner who made the move to Egmond aan Zee.

 What do people find most challenging about the culture in Egmond aan Zee?